Cultured Marble Shower Prices

 - Cut the Cultured Marble: To make things easy, we highly recommend measuring and communicating the exact sizes you need to the manufacturer.
 Otherwise, you have to order large pieces and cut the cultured marble yourself.
 If you do, account for handles and the shower head.
 Cutting can be done with a saw, but it’s well worth having the pros cut the marble for you.
 Note, if you’re rearranging your shower, a plumber may need to come in and relocate the lines.

 - Time to Install: Place the cut pieces on the walls to make sure all fit.
 If not, measure and cut again.
 Then, cover the walls with your silicone sealant.
 Line up the sheet and press them onto the wall.
 Apply a little bit of force with your hands across all sheets.
 Make sure they’re securely fastened before you let go.

 - Let It Dry: Most silicone needs 24 hours to dry.
 In the meantime, cover the gaps with cardboard or pieces of wood.
 This prevents scratching or movement.
 After 24 hours, remove all cardboard and wood and apply the caulk around your cultured marble shower.
 Let the caulk dry for 24 hours before use.

 Find A Bathroom Contractor

-Cultured marble is a terrific option for any updated shower or bathroom: it’s easy to install, there’s no grout to worry about and it gives the bathroom the classy and elegant look of genuine marble without the added costs.
+Cultured marble is a terrific option for any shower wall, shower pan or full shower enclosure: it’s easy to install, there’s no grout to worry about and it gives the bathroom the classy and elegant look of genuine marble without the added costs.